richard-diamond/sssm/README.md

 * geometric mean:: the requirements do not specifically nominate the time period for trade selection, so the time period for the volume weighted stock price calculation (the previous 5 minutes) has been assumed/applied

 ## Code
+* as the requirements document gives example stocks listed in pennies (the smallest currency unit), it was assumed that all price values would also be in pennies, allowing these values to be passed as integers
 * assumptions in the implemented code are identified in 'TODO' comments
 * as it does not appear as a requirement, it is assumed that no input validation is expected
   * the exception to this assumption is null values, which are checked as part of the "must be production quality" requirement